 A short-term approach also enables the Center to offer services to as many students as possible.
 All services are provided without charge to students and are confidential.
 All information remains in the Center and is not shared with parents, faculty or other staff of the College without written permission from the student.

-- when students have experienced a traumatic event, or
+- When students have experienced a traumatic event

 If the emergency is life-threatening, call 911 or go to the nearest emergency room.